The NVIDIA Jetson Nano Developer Kit is a small edge computer for AI development.

 sudo apt-get install python3-pip sudo pip3 install -U pip testresources setuptools

-For managing virtual environments we'll be using virtualenv, which can be installed like below:
+For managing virtual environments, we'll be using virtualenv, which can be installed as below:

 sudo pip install virtualenv virtualenvwrapper

-To get virtualenv to work we need to add the following lines to the ~/.bashrc file:
+To get virtualenv to work, we need to add the following lines to the

 # virtualenv and virtualenvwrapper export WORKON_HOME=$HOME/.virtualenvs export VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3 source /usr/local/bin/virtualenvwrapper.sh

 To activate the changes, the following command must be executed: